-Sources: New York Life Investments Global Market Strategy, Macrobond Financial AB, Bloomberg, Macrobond, January 2026.
+Sources: New York Life Investments Global Market Strategy, Macrobond Financial AB, Bloomberg, Macrobond, February 2026.
 The U.S. Treasury total return index measures US dollar-denominated, fixed-rate, nominal debt issued by the U.S. Treasury.
 Past performance is not a guarantee of future results.
 It is not possible to invest in an index.

-Gold ETF flows by region: Flows into gold ETFs are nearing pandemic levels, suggesting rising investor concerns
+Gold ETF flows by region: flows into gold ETFs are nearing pandemic levels, suggesting rising investor concerns

-Sources: New York Life Investments Global Market Strategy, World Gold Council, Macrobond, January 2026.
+Sources: New York Life Investments Global Market Strategy, World Gold Council, Macrobond, February 2026.

 Gold is a time-tested, safe-haven asset, the price of which has historically held up well during inflation spikes, market volatility, and geopolitical uncertainty (top chart).
-Our 2026 outlook for gold remains bullish, supported by these factors as gold increasingly becomes a momentum and "FOMO" trade.
+Our 2026 outlook for gold remains bullish, but as gold increasingly becomes a momentum and "FOMO" trade, we believe investors can use today's elevated prices to rebalance exposure.